|7th Five Year Plan (Vol-2)||<<

 17.144 Alongwith projectisation of as much of the total activity of the institution as possible, project funding should be substantially enlarged, and an appropriate strategy for project management should be developed.

-17.145 Management information system: All S & T institutions should have a Management Information System (MIS) so that the total scientific effort in the institution is suitably reflected; standard UNESCO classifications may be used for this.
+17.145 Management information system: All S and T institutions should have a Management Information System (MIS) so that the total scientific effort in the institution is suitably reflected; standard UNESCO classifications may be used for this.
 The MIS should reflect the periodic progress in achieving objectives and should also provide for closure of a project on review, if necessary, development of strategy and direction, and redeployment of total resources, both human and physical.
 A nationally integrated MIS on projects, resources available, expertise etc. should be developed so as to achieve optimal utilisation of human and other resources.

 17.146 Training: Training and re-training of personnel, as well as mobility, should be built into the management culture of all institutes and ogranisations.